AnantJainn/Presentation-Agent-AR-Full-Stack/README.md

 * **Theming:** Utilizes the `Madrid` theme with the `dolphin` color theme for a classic research presentation look.
 * **Optimization:** Features an "auto-shrink" capability to ensure text-heavy content fits within the frame boundaries.

-### 6. 🚀 Google Slides Agent
-A specialized agent that interacts directly with the **Google Slides and Drive APIs**.
-* **Asset Mapping:** Uses an internal **Asset Library** to map keywords like "robot," "brain," or "network" to high-quality Wikipedia imagery.
-* **Custom Shapes:** Programmatically draws sidebar accents and text boxes using precise EMU (English Metric Unit) conversions for a "Canva-style" design.

 ---

 ## 🛠️ Technical Stack